 Indication for Use of Cow Fart Juice as an Oil Cleanser

 Large areas of scabs or scars, over-active oil glands, dehydration (looks like blackheads or whiteheads).
-Useful for encouraging the speed-up of healing “The Ghosts of Pimples Past.”
+Useful for “The Ghosts of Pimples Past.”

 Use to Soothe Itching Skin